Frequently Asked Questions

 Once you buy your Student Mobility Card, you can register it in the app and add your (international) payment method.
 Once that’s done, you can make use of these benefits:

-- have your card be automatically topped up, ensuring that you’ll never have to manually load money onto it
+- Have your card automatically topped up, ensuring that you’ll never have to manually load money onto it.

-How do I register my new Student Mobility Card in the app?
+How do I register my Student Mobility Card in the app?

 Follow these steps to register your Student Mobility Card: